etkecc/buscarron/sub/ext/etkecc/testdata/full/hosting/no-questions/onboarding.md

 4. Click on **DNS Configuration** and then on **Setup Instructions**
 5. Follow the instructions and configure the DNS records for your domain
 6. Once that's done, click on **Diagnostics** and check if everything is configured correctly

+You're invited to join the [#news:etke.cc](https://matrix.to/#/#news:etke.cc) room, where we regularly post updates and modifications **pertaining to your server** every week.
+Please, remain in this room and stay vigilant - each weekly message will include crucial information that we highly recommend you stay informed about.
+Alternatively, you can also access updates via [Web](https://etke.cc/news/), [RSS](https://etke.cc/news/index.xml), or [Fediverse](https://mastodon.matrix.org/@etkecc).

 Happy Matrixing!